Anand3125/smart_to_do/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss.
+For major changes, open an issue first to discuss.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use and modify.
+This project is licensed under the **MIT License** — free to use and adapt.

 ---